East Sacramento Pedestrian Accident Lawyer

 - Wear bright clothing during the day.

-- Use a designated crosswalk whenever possible, even if it means walking an extra block to do so.
+- Use a designated crosswalk whenever possible, even if it means walking an extra block.

 - Never jaywalk.
 Motorists do not expect to see someone attempting to cross outside an intersection, and they can be obscured by parked vehicles.

 - Never take a walk while inebriated.
-It is just as dangerous for a walker as it is for anyone else.
+It is just as dangerous for a walker as for anyone else.

 - Do not walk distracted.
 This can include talking on a cell phone or listening to music.